 Graded level Eligibility of Horses and Ponies for each level National Level Competitions Preliminary/Novice Horses/ponies with less than 40 upgrading points gained in Elementary and above Elementary Horses/ponies with less than 40 upgrading points gained in Medium and above Medium Horses/ponies with less than 40 upgrading points gained in Advanced and above Advanced Horses/ponies with less than 30 upgrading points gained in FEI competitions Prix St Georges and Intermediate I tests including FEI Young Rider tests C o m b i n a t i o n s m u s t have achieved 60% or above on 2 occasions in Official Advanced competitions to be eligible to compete PSG, Intermediate 1.
-In the event that the competitions are held at the one event, they must be judged by a different panel of judges Intermediate A and B Combinations must have gained at least 60% in an Official Intermediate I competition to compete in Intermediate A and B or Intermediate II Intermediate II and EA Grand Prix, including U25 Grand Prix Combinations must have gained 60% on two occasions in Intermediate A, B or Intermediate II to be eligible to compete Grand Prix and U25 Grand Prix.
-For GP CDNs held in conjunction with FEI Sanctioned events see Rule 4.8.3.i) FEI National Competitions Horses and riders providing proof of previous experience at the FEI level may apply to the EADC to waive qualification scores
+In the event that the competitions are held at the one event, they must be judged by a different panel of judges Intermediate A and B Combinations must have gained at least 60% in an Official Intermediate I competition to compete in Intermediate A and B or Intermediate II Intermediate II and EA Grand P rix, including U25 Grand Prix Combinations must have gained 60% on two occasions in Intermediate A, B or Intermediate II to be eligible to compete Grand Prix and U25 Grand Prix.
+For GP CDNs held in conjunction with FEI Sanctioned events see Rule 4.8.3.i) FEI National Competitions Under exceptional circumstances, High Performance riders on suitably experienced horses may apply to the EADC to waive qualification scores.

-FEI- sanctioned Competitions - CDI PSG, Inter I, A, B, Intermediate II, GP, CDI U25, CDIY, CDIJ & CDIP Within Australia Refer to rule 10.16.3 Outside Australia Combinations wishing to represent Australia overseas at FEI sanctioned events outside of Australia refer to rule 10.16.2
+FEI- sanctioned Competitions - CDI PSG, Inter I, A, B, Intermediate II, GP, CDI U25, CDIY, CDIJ & CDIP Within Australia Refer to rule 10.18.3 Outside Australia Combinations wishing to represent Australia overseas at FEI sanctioned events outside of Australia refer to rule 10.18.2